svelteuidev/svelteui/apps/docs/src/pages/core/text.md

 ## Custom component

-By default, text is rendered as div element, to change it by set `root` prop:
+By default, text is rendered as div element.
+You can change it by setting the `root` prop:

 <Demo demo={TextDemos.custom} />